OSU Annual Therapeutic Endoscopy Symposium

 Dublin, OH 43017

-Accreditation
+Accreditation Statement

-The Center for Continuing Medical Education (CCME) at The Ohio State University designates this live activity for a maximum of 4.75 AMA PRA Category 1 Credit(s) .
+The Ohio State University designates this live activity for a maximum of 4.75 AMA PRA Category 1 Credit(s) .
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Need help with this Conference?
+Need help with this conference?

-Please contact the Conference coordinator listed below:
+Please contact the conference coordinator listed below:

 Michelle Gouhin, Amy Schierloh